mmuffins/AnidbExportParser/README.md

 - Extract the downloaded mylist.xml

 ### Windows
-- Publish the project, or download a pre-built binary from github
+- Publish the project using the `restore - publish` vscode task, or download a pre-built binary from github
 - Run ParserConsole.exe and follow the instructions.

 ### Linux